 Authentic Fresh Seafood in Playa del Carmen

 We started with a shrimp tostada.
 Wonderful large plump shrimp on a fried tortilla over a slightly and surprising sweet sauce.

-A garlicy bowl of shrimp served in a stone dish straight out of the oven.
-The broth tasted like a briny shrimp bisque with ham combined with an astonishing amount of large fresh shrimp and topped with cheese and avocado.
+A garlicky bowl of shrimp served in a stone dish straight out of the oven.
+The broth tasted like a briny shrimp bisque with ham and an astonishing amount of large fresh shrimp and topped with cheese and avocado.